Sodalvzaccc/CoDIR-Mamba/README.md

 /root/autodl-tmp/model/bert-base-uncased
 ```

+---

-## Train on MVSA-Single
+## 🧪 Training on MVSA-Single

-Run the following command to train the model on the **MVSA-Single** dataset:
+Run the following command to train the model on the **MVSA-Single** dataset.

 ```bash
 python main.py \